 Result: TSI is a processor for hire.
-The \$300,000 TSI received is subject to B&O tax under the preferential Processing for Hire Timber Products classification, provided TSI timely files an Annual Tax Performance Report as required under RCW 82.04.260.
+The \$300,000 TSI received is subject to B&O tax under the preferential processing for hire timber products classification.
+TSI must timely file an Annual Tax Performance Report as required under RCW 82.04.260(12).
+This transaction is not subject to retail sales tax because TTT is not the consumer of the harvested timber, assuming TTT will resell the logs it extracted and manufactured.